-Kathryn Thomas, Vice President for Finance and Administration
+Kathryn Thomas, Vice President for Business and Finance

-Lenzy Reid III, Vice President for Student Affairs
+Lenzy Reid III, Vice President of Student Affairs

-Dr. Kristen Douglas, Vice Presidents for Academic Affairs and IE
+Dr. Kristen Douglas, Vice President of Academic Affairs and IE

-The Athens Technical College Chief of Police, John Gaissert, shall serve as the Incident Commander during an emergency situation.
+The Athens Technical College Chief of Police, John W. Gaissert, shall serve as the Incident Commander during an emergency situation.
 The College Incident Commander is the individual responsible for the command and control of all aspects of an emergency situation.